-A Yang Data Model for L1 Connectivity Service Model (L1CSM)
+A YANG Data Model for L1 Connectivity Service Model (L1CSM)

-draft-fioccola-ccamp-l1csm-yang-00
+draft-ietf-ccamp-l1csm-yang-09

 Abstract

 This document provides a YANG data model for Layer 1 Connectivity Service Model (L1CSM).
+The intent of this document is to provide a transport service model exploiting YANG data model, which can be utilized by a client network controller to initiate a service request connectivity request as well as retrieving service states toward a transport network controller communicating with the client controller.
+This YANG model is NMDA-compliant.

 Status of this Memo